Anyline/anyline-ocr-xamarin-module/README.md

 ### BindingSource

-The `anylinesdk-xamarin.sln` Visual Studio solution located in the /BindingSource directory inhibits two projects: The project for Android bindings `AnylineXamarinSDK.Droid` and the iOS bindings project `AnylineXamarinSDK.iOS`.
+The `Anyline Xamarin SDK.sln` Visual Studio solution located in the /BindingSource directory inhibits two projects: The project for Android bindings `AnylineXamarinSDK.Droid` and the iOS bindings project `AnylineXamarinSDK.iOS`.

 #### Android: AnylineXamarinSDK.Droid